NERSC/spack-infrastructure/docs/spack_training.rst

     (spack-pyenv) siddiq90@login34> which python
     /global/homes/s/siddiq90/spack-infrastructure/spack-pyenv/bin/python

-The command below will tell full path to python interpreter used by spack, which should be the path set by environment `SPACK_PYTHON`.
+The command below will pass the full path to the python interpreter used by Spack, which should be the path set by environment ``SPACK_PYTHON``.

 .. code-block:: console